-One study evaluated a self-administered computerized form of the Clinical Interview Schedule-Revised (CIS-R) questionnaire.
-The CIS-R assesses multiple mental disorders, including ten questions on major depression that can be completely in approximately 5 minutes.
-The mean age of the study sample was 15.7 years; sensitivity was 18 percent, and specificity was 97 percent.
-The study did not report other outcomes or stratify results by age, race, or ethnicity.
+One study evaluated a self-administered computerized form of the Clinical Interview Schedule-Revised (CIS-R) questionnaire.115 The CIS-R assesses multiple mental disorders, including 10 questions on major depression that can be completed in approximately 5 minutes.
+The mean age of the study sample was 15.7 years; sensitivity was 18 percent and specificity was 97 percent.
+The study did not report other outcomes or stratify results by age or race/ethnicity.